zero-functional/zero-functional/README.md

             all(it > 4)
 ```

-is expanded on compile time to the equivalent of:
+is expanded on compile time - additional compile-time checks omitted - to the equivalent of:

 ```nim
 (proc (): auto =